kakilian/Young-Women-on-Menstruation/README.md

 - **Question Response:** Check if questions have been answered promptly and respectfully.
 - **Privacy:** Expect privacy regarding asked questions.

 ---

 ## Features

-This website consists of 5 pages, including a reply page after contact is made on the webpage.
+This website consists of five pages, including a reply page after contact is made on the webpage.

 ---

 ### Favicon
 ![Self-Help-Logo](assets/favicon/android-chrome-192x192.png)